Sidebar

 3. Determining the Risk Level

 The Policy for Institutional DURC Oversight requires that IREs develop a draft risk mitigation plan for any DURC identified by the IRE.
-This plan should be based on the assessment of the risks and benefits, as described in Section C of the Companion Guide (PDF).
+This plan should be based on the assessment of the risks and benefits, as described in Section C of the DURC Companion Guide (PDF).

 Once DURC has been identified, institutions should do the following:

-Work with the USG funding agency (or, for nonfederally funded DURC, the NIH-designated USG agency) to develop the draft risk mitigation plan.
+Work with the USG funding agency (or, for nonfederally funded DURC, the NIH-designated USG agency) to develop the draft> risk mitigation plan.

 Submit a copy of the draft risk mitigation plan within 90 calendar days of an IRE’s determination that the research is DURC to the USG funding agency (or, for nonfederally funded DURC, the NIH-designated USG agency) for review and final approval.
 USG agencies are required to provide an initial response to institutions within 30 calendar days and should finalize the plan within 60 calendar days of receipt of the draft plan.